Can you take Akemann--Weaver's $\diamondsuit_{\aleph_1}$ away?: A proof of Theorem from

 includes a club. \end{lem}

-If $M$ is a transitive model of \ZFCmP{} then we say that a \cstar-algebra $B$ \emph{belongs} to $M$ if some code for $B$ belongs to $M$.
+If $M$ is a transitive model of \ZFCmP{} then we slighty abuse the terminology and say that a \cstar-algebra $B$ \emph{belongs} to $M$ if some code for $B$ belongs to $M$.
 The analogous remark applies to states of $B$.

-Glimm's dichotomy (see e.g., \cite[Corollary 5.5.8]{Fa:STCstar}) implies that every \cstar-algebra $A$ of density character $\kappa<\kc$ either has a unique pure state up to unitary equivalence, and in this case $A\cong\sK(\ell_2(\kappa))$, or has $\kc$ many equivalence classes.
-The conclusion of the following theorem was deduced from $\diamondsuit$ in \cite{farah2016simple}, as announced in \cite[\S 8.2]{Fa:Logic}.
-The special case when $m=1$ (using the full $\diamondsuit$) is the Akemann--Weaver result.
+Glimm's dichotomy (see e.g. \cite[Corollary 5.5.8]{Fa:STCstar}) implies that every simple \cstar-algebra $A$ of density character $\kappa<\kc$ either has a unique pure state up to unitary equivalence, in which case $A\cong\sK(\ell_2(\kappa))$, or has $\kc$ unitary equivalence classes of pure states.
+The conclusion of the following theorem was deduced from $\diamondsuit_{\aleph_1}$ in \cite[Theorem~1.2]{farah2016simple}, as announced in \cite[\S 8.2]{Fa:Logic} (see also \cite[Theorem~11.2.2]{Fa:STCstar}).
+The special case when $m=1$ (using the full $\diamondsuit_{\aleph_1}$) is the Akemann--Weaver result.

 The case when $m=1$ of Theorem \ref{realmain} below is Theorem \ref{main}.
-In its proof we adopt the approach to $\diamondsuit$ constructions introduced in \cite{rinotdiamond}.
+In its proof we adopt the approach to $\diamondsuit_{\aleph_1}$ constructions introduced in \cite{rinotdiamond}.

-\begin{theo} If $\diacoh + \ax{CH}$ holds, then for every $m\geq 1$ there is a simple \cstar-algebra of density character $\aleph_1$ with exactly $m$ pure states up to unitary equivalence that is not isomorphic to any algebra of compact operators on a complex Hilbert space. \end{theo}
+\begin{theo} If $\diacoh+\ax{CH}$ holds, then for all $m\geq 1$ there is a simple \cstar-algebra of density character $\aleph_1$ with exactly $m$ pure states up to unitary equivalence that is not isomorphic to any algebra of compact operators on a complex Hilbert space. \end{theo}

 \begin{proof} Let $(M_\alpha:\alpha<\aleph_1)$ be a $\diacoh$-chain.
-Using the Continuum Hypothesis, fix a surjection $f\colon\aleph_1\to H_{\aleph_1}$ such that every element of $H_{\aleph_1}$ is listed cofinally often.
-By recursion on $\beta<\aleph_1$, we will define an inductive system of separable, simple, unital, and non-type I \cstar-algebras, $A_\beta$.
+Using the Continuum Hypothesis, fix a surjection $f\colon\aleph_1\to H(\aleph_1)$ such that every element of $H(\aleph_1)$ is listed cofinally often.
+By recursion on $\beta<\aleph_1$, we will define an inductive system of separable, simple, unital, and non-type I \cstar-algebras $A_\beta$.